Factbox - Euro zone debt crisis: coming events

 IRELAND:

--- Ireland, as of December 2011, had drawn down 34.5 billion of the 67.5 billion euros in loans it is taking from the EU and the IMF as part of its three-year 85 billion euro bailout package agreed in November 2010.
+- Ireland, as of December 2011, had drawn down 34.5 billion of the 67.5 billion euros in EU and the IMF loans under its three-year 85 billion euro bailout package agreed in November 2010.

--- Officials from the ECB, European Commission and IMF completed the latest quarterly review of Ireland's bailout on January 19 and said Dublin was meeting all its targets.
+- Officials from the ECB, European Commission and IMF agreed on January 19 Dublin was meeting its targets.
 [ID:nL6E8CJ2K9]

--- Dublin has recapitalised the country's four remaining lenders to meet its target under the EU/IMF bailout, pouring in nearly 17 billion euros of additional state funds.
+- Dublin has recapitalised the country's four remaining lenders to meet its target under the bailout, pouring in nearly 17 billion euros of additional state funds.

 GOALS TO BE MET UNDER EU/IMF PACKAGE: